marberts/sps/README.md

 install.packages("sps")
 ```

-The latest version can be found on GitHub.
+The development version can be found on GitHub.

 ``` r
 devtools::install_github("marberts/sps")